My Training Program

 Pony Pre K is for baby horses (1 plus) that know almost zero.
-They learn all of the above, as well as how to pick up their feet, behave for the farrier and vet, tie, load nicely in the trailer, clipping prep, begin pre-saddle prep including cinch placement, leaning to pony from a saddle horse, long lining and accepting the bit.
+They learn all of the above, as well as how to pick up their feet, behave for the farrier and vet, tie, load nicely in the trailer, clipping prep, begin pre-saddle prep including cinch placement, learning to pony from a saddle horse, long lining and accepting the bit.
 All Pre K Campers go on field trips to get confident with new places.
 We travel to obstacles courses, trails and visit shows to see how the big ponies do it.

 All Kelly Kindergarten Campers are horses ready to be backed.
 These horses are 2 plus.
 They do ALL of the above as well as: accepting the rider as a friend and leader, learn stand at the mounting block and not go forward until you ask.
 They will also learn to turn, walk/trot/canter/ trail ride, basic arena work.
 I do require that they have a vet’s permission to be started.

 Every horse needs a foundation for whatever they do- that includes trail riding, eventing, dressage, driving and every discipline under the sun.

 A horse that has a good foundation knows the difference between what is pressure and what is not.
 They respond appropriately to pressure without reacting and blowing up, which can be very dangerous!